Duality-Based Fixed Point Iteration Algorithm for Beamforming Design in ISAC Systems: Numerical Results

-In this section, we present numerical experiments to validate the effectiveness of proposed algorithms for ISAC beamforming design.
-We first examine the algorithm's convergence behavior under different initialization strategies to verify our theoretical analysis.
-Subsequently, we evaluate computational performance and solution quality compared with state-of-the-art approaches across various system configurations.
+In this section, we present numerical results to validate the proposed algorithms.
+We first examine the convergence behavior and initialization strategies, and then compare computational performance and solution quality with state-of-the-art approaches.